inmyth/mmm-java/docs/PARSING_PATTERN.md

 The most important element in a response is probably DeletedNode.
 DeletedNode tells if an order was executed, modified, canceled due to OfferCancel or lack of fund.

+### The Summary
+Any request for transaction history either by websocket's account_tx or Data Api's /transactions command will return all transactions involving owner's account.
+For the sake of perspective I will refer to owner as our.

+Basically such transaction response consists of **tx** and **meta**.

+tx consists of original [https://ripple.com/build/transactions/]transaction request.

+meta consists of information of how this transaction affects own and other people's orders, balance, and blockchain's ledger.

+Since the focus of this bot project is trade, the breakdown is this:

+1. The only transactions affecting orders are : OfferCreate, OfferCancel, and Payment.

+2. If we are the creator of offer then our address will be in tx.Account and tx.TransactionType will be OfferCreate or OfferCancel.
+All transactions that happen in meta are significant.
+Other people's transaction that are consumed by ours may appear in DeletedNodes as fully-filled order or ModifiedNodes as partially-filled order.
+If our account shows up in meta's CreatedNodes then it is the order that will be recorded in the ledger and orderbook.
+If our account shows up in DeletedNode that means some other orders become unfunded by this new order and are automatically canceled.

+3. If we are not the creator of the transaction then tx.Account will not have our address.
+We pay attention to OfferCreate and Payment.
+In meta, only transactions (in DeletedNodes or ModifiedNodes) with our address are important to us.
+These are our orders which are consumed.
+Transactions not with our address affect other people's orders.

 ## DeletedNodes
-- For the bot, only consider offer with Account equals our address
-- Only consider LedgerEntryType="Offer"
+- Only pay attention to node with LedgerEntryType="Offer"
+- if tx.Account == our Address, all nodes are important.
+If tx.Account != our address, only consider the ones with our address.

 ### Offer Executed
-- our offer takes or is taken by other's offer.
 - DeletedNode has nested.PreviousFields
+- if tx.Account == our Address, all DeletedNodes with other people's address are their filled orders.
+If it has our address read the part about "Offer Canceled Not By OfferCance".
+If tx.Account != our address, then all DeletedNodes with our address are our filled orders.
+- check also ModifiedNodes for partially filled orders with the same rules.

 ### Offer Edited
+- tx.Account is our address
 - modifying or editing an order will cancel it and replace it with a new one
-- txn is offerCreate and has offerSequence from the old order
+- tx.TransactionType is offerCreate and has key "OfferSequence" containing the old order's sequence
 - DeletedNode contains old order

-### Offer Canceled
+### Offer Canceled Not By OfferCancel
-- if canceled by OfferCreate then txn will have type OfferCreate
 - orders may be automatically canceled if no longer funded.
 This happens when new order is created.
-In this case txn contains OfferCreate
+- if canceled by OfferCreate then tx.TransactionType will have type OfferCreate

 ## ModifiedNodes
 - partially filled order goes here
+- changes in balance go here

 ## CreatedNode
-- full order creation goes here
+-  created order goes here and appears in the ledger.
+The amount will be equal to or be left over of original offerCreate if it consumes existing orders.

 ### Samples
 - partial filled, unfunded E356B7AA6ADBB90CB4BA280AA1FF6E92E6054A76192E40980F95C118629B4E15, E8378AEBC3B1B78CE0AE8219B603DBD6A18420004B615981A99F125332FC3702